MicrosoftDocs/azure-docs/articles/storage/storage-arm-cannot-delete-storage-account-container-vhd.md

 	![locateVHD1.png](./media/storage-arm-cannot-delete-storage-account-container-vhd/opencontainer.png)

 3. Check the properties of each VHD in the container.
 Locate the VHD that is in the **Leased** state.
-Then you need to find the VM that is using the VHD.
+Then, determine which VM is using the VHD.
 Usually, you can determine which VM holds the VHD by checking name of the VHD:

 	 -	OS Disks generally follow this naming rule: VMNameYYYYMMDDHHMMSS.vhd

    -	Data Disks generally follow this naming convention: VMName-YYYYMMDD-HHMMSS.vhd